-The El-Hibri Foundation (EHF) is a philanthropic organization that empowers and equips nonprofit leaders to build thriving, inclusive communities.
-EHF makes grants and implements innovative programs to provide resources and skills, forge collaborative relationships, and advance inclusion of and within American Muslim communities.
+The El-Hibri Foundation (EHF) is a philanthropic organization that empowers and equips civic society leaders and their allies to build thriving, inclusive communities.
+EHF makes grants and implements innovative programs to provide resources and skills, forge collaborative relationships, and increase inclusion of and within American Muslim communities.
 We believe that if these nonprofit organizations have the capacity, resources, and collaborative relationships necessary for community building, they can become more effective in advancing inclusion in America.

 EHF carries out its mission in multiple ways:

-- Grants: We investing hundreds of thousands of dollars each year in nonprofit organizations that are implementing programs to advance inclusion of marginalized communities and promote inclusive societal norms.
+- Grants: We support building a more inclusive America by investing in nonprofit organizations that are implementing programs to advance inclusion of marginalized communities and promote inclusive societal norms.

-- Space Grants: Located a few blocks from the White House, in the heart of Washington, DC, we offer private convening space to nonprofit organizations committed to advancing the inclusion of marginalized communities for team building, strategic planning, and inter-organizational collaboration.
+- Space Grants: Located a few blocks from the White House, in the heart of Washington, DC, EHF offers meeting space to nonprofit organizations committed to advancing the inclusion of marginalized communities for team building, strategic planning, and collaboration efforts.

 EHF is seeking a Grants Management Intern.
 The intern will assist with the organization of the annual grants cycle and will work with the Grants Manager to support applicants and grantees.
 Responsibilities include: